Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 ```

 # Generation of SparQL Queries
-It is possible to generate a list of `SparQL` queries for a `DrillingProperty` or a `DiscreteDrillingProperty`
+It is possible to generate a list of `SparQL` queries for a `DrillingProperty`
-by calling the method `GetSparQLQueries`.
+by calling the static method `GetSparQLQueries` of `GeneratorSparQLManifestFile`.
 The method takes three arguments: the assembly in which
 the class or struct that define the property belongs to, the full name of the class or struct, and the
 name of the property.